bingjeff/colloxate/README.md

 Nothing exists yet, so this is just aspirational.

 * Write a collocation framework.
-* Write a kinematic tree.
+* Update the kinematic tree to handle joints that are not just revolute.